What is Liposuction?

 There are several different techniques currently available for patients seeking liposuction treatment.
 New technologies have improved the accuracy of this procedure, allowing patients to achieve their desired results through a much less invasive procedure.
 Liposuction is performed through a tumescent technique, and may also include the assistance of ultrasound imaging or laser energy.

-Liposuction is performed on an outpatient basis under local anesthesia.
+The procedure is performed on an outpatient basis under local anesthesia.
 Dr. Walden will make several tiny incisions and inject a local anesthetic into the area to help expand and firm the fat, making it easier to remove.
 The cannula is then inserted through the incisions to suction out the fat.
-No stitches are needed after liposuction because the incisions are small enough to heal on their own.
+No stitches are needed after the procedure because the incisions are small enough to heal on their own.

 In laser-assisted tumescent liposuction, a laser is used to liquefy the targeted fat before it is removed, allowing for an easier and less painful removal.
 The laser may also be used to tighten skin in the treated area after fat is removed.
 Similarly, ultrasound-assisted liposuction uses ultrasound energy to liquefy fat before it is removed for a smoother removal process.